Habberlabber/Cabana-Assignment/README.md

 1. Download/Clone the repo.
 2. Run `npm install` to install dependencies
-3. Run `npm start` to start the development server and open in default browser
+3. Run `npm start` or `gulp` to start the development server and open in default browser

 ## Building project

-You can build the project using the `npm run build` script, when done you will find the build version of the project in the `/dist` directory.
+You can build the project using the `npm run build` of `gulp build` script, when done you will find the build version of the project in the `/dist` directory.

 ## Reasoning for choise of dependencies, libraries, naming methodologys etc.